CIÉ 181 Class

+Overview

 These locomotives were virtually identical to the earlier 141 Class locomotives, but fitted with the more powerful 645 engine and thermostatically controlled engine cooling fan and inlet shutters.
 Delivery took place in 1966, with introduction into service happening a short time later.

 They were fitted with an EMD 8-645E engine of 1100 hp, weighed 67 t, and had a maximum design speed of 143 km/h which was restricted to 120 km/h in service.
 Number 186 was later fitted with an EMD 8-567CR engine of 960 hp, as used in the 141 Class locomotives.

-Withdraw and preservation
+Withdrawal and preservation

 All of the 181 class have been withdrawn, the first being 191 in 1991 after a runaway incident at Clonsilla; it was later scrapped in 1998.
-The last was 190 in November 2009 and has been preserved by the Irish Traction Group.
 In their final days they were only used on permanent way trains or as pilots.
+The last of the class to be withdrawn was 190 in November 2009, which spent its last days in service as the Inchicore works pilot engine before being immediately acquired for preservation by the Irish Traction Group.
+The locomotive was moved to Moyasta Junction on West Clare Railway for storage, where it would remain for 16 years.
+On 31 May 2025, 190 was moved by road to Downpatrick railway station on the Downpatrick and County Down Railway, arriving there the following day.